czlabinger/nixos/README.md

 ## My NixOS config

-I'm new to NixOS so please if you hure you change it!
+I'm new to NixOS so please if you have any recommendations or something I can improve open a PR/Issue.

+Neofetch uses ab absolute image path!
+Make sure you change it!

 * **WM**: Hyprland 
 * **OS**: NixOS 󱄅